AbuTalha3/Rock-Climbing-Competition-Fixture/README.md

 <!-- > Give credit to everyone who inspired your codebase. -->

-I would like to thank "Cindy Shin" for allowing to use the design made by her.
+I would like to thank "Cindy Shin" for allowing me to use the design made by her.

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->